cgross95/ann-benchmarks/README.md

 Data sets
 =========

-The datasets used for this project were provided to us by Siemens and is not included in this repository.
+The datasets used for this project were provided to us by Siemens and are not included in this repository.
 Before running any tests on this data, please move the following files to the `data` directory: `AS.csv`, `OLHC.csv`, `SHERPA.csv`, `SHERPA_100000.csv`.

 Note that the data included with the original project should be able to be adapted for dynamic tests.
 See the function `ann-benchmarks.datasets.write_dynamic_output` for more information and `ann-benchmarks.datasets.siemens_dynamic` for an example.